 Construction and demolition (C&D) waste includes materials from the renovation, demolition, or construction of buildings and transportation infrastructure.
-In 2019, Minnesota generated an estimated 10.2 million tons of C&D waste, with around 1.4 million tons of that recorded as landfilled (MPCA).
+In 2019, Minnesota generated an estimated 10.2 million tons of C&D waste, with around 1.4 million tons of that recorded as landfilled instead of reused or recycled (MPCA).
 This waste stream presents a great opportunity to divert materials for reuse and extend their lifecycle.
+It also shows that there is a lot of deconstruction happening annually.
+New construction should be as sustainable and long-lasting as possible; this increased lifespan could help prevent unnecessary demolition of structures.

-With limited space for new construction in Richfield, sustainable design, which looks at the lifespan of a building and plans for emerging technologies is essential.
-It also takes into account existing natural resources like natural lighting and passive heating to lower a building's energy footprint after construction.
-All of these practices result in financial and environmental savings over time.
+With limited space for new construction in Richfield, it is important to be cognizant of what is being built and how it's being built.
+Sustainable design and construction looks at the lifespan of a building and plans for emerging technologies.
+It also takes into account existing natural resources like natural lighting and passive heating from the sun to lower a building's energy footprint after construction.
+All of these practices

 Richfield's partnership with Habitat for Humanity constructs affordable housing units in the city.
 All of their houses are built to meet Energy Star 3.1 standards.
+This house has a home energy score of 47, exemplifying efficiency!
+The houses have LED bulbs, low flow faucets, efficient furnaces, and laminate wood flooring where possible to help improve indoor air guality.
+This home also has universal design features making it more accessible.